Frequently Asked Questions

 • Does CAC offer “First Strike” or other modern coin designations?

-Currently, CAC offers a "First Delivery" designation for modern coins that are eligible.
-Additional designations are available through our Bulk program ONLY.
+Currently, CAC offers a “First Delivery” designation for modern coins that are eligible; you can review the eligibility criteria on the Designations section of Modern Grading page or from the Designations tab of the Grading Standards.
+Additional designations for raw coin submissions are available through our Bulk program only.

 • Can you explain the $5 imaging fee?